24eme/eurocontrol_synergy2git/README.md

-# Eurocontrol's Ratio CM Synergy to git
+# Eurocontrol's Rational CM Synergy to git

 Run the migration script :